nialloriordan/nialloriordan/README.md

 This is my personal Github repo.

-- 🔭 I’m a Data Engineer at Deliveroo
+- 🔭 I’m a Data Platform Engineer
-- 🌱 I’m currently learning more about Snowflake and Kafka
 - 🐍 Experienced with Python and SQL-speaking backends such as Snowflake, Postgres, Redshift, Athena, and more
 - 🧰 Favourite tools: Airbyte, ~Airflow~Prefect, dbt and MLFlow
 - 🤓 I have certificates in AWS, Terraform and Airflow: [credly badges](https://www.credly.com/users/niall-o-riordan.f9fbfd6b/badges)